wp-plugins/wowslider/readme.txt

 Notice, it's possible with purchased version only.
 In full registered version you should go to Gallery-&gt;Properties-&gt;Images, uncheck "Watermark" option and re-publish your slideshow.

+= 3.
+Can I use the free version of WOW Slider on my website? =

+WOW Slider is free for non-commercial websites.
+But if your site generates any type of income, e.g. sells products, ads, services or just represents a commercial company, you should get a commercial license.
+Notice also, it's impossible to remove watermark from sliders generated with Free version.

+= 4.
+I've recently ordered WOWSlider.
+Now I want to add it in Wordpress header.
+How i can do this? =

+To insert WOWSlider into header you should use WOWSlider PHP code.

+Go to
+WOW Slider -> All Sliders

+and click on "Excerpt view" button at the top right corner.
+Additional line "for templates" with php code will appear under line with shortcode.
+You should add this php code into your header (Appearance->Editor->Header), for example:

+&lt;?php wowslider(1); ?&gt;

 == Screenshots ==

 1. Fancy Templates